Thodorhs/py2Bar_plot/README.md

 ## Overview

 This script is designed to read data from a file, parse it, and generate a bar plot.
 Each group in the dataset will have two bars: one for `local` and one for `nvmeOF`.
+The script also saves the plot in pdf format ready for LaTex.

 ## Script Configuration